mlpformat/csvlevel/README.md

 # csvlevel
-A level viewer that accepts a CSV spreadsheet
+This is a level viewer written in Python that accepts a CSV spreadsheet with unquoted strings as its level format and draws the level to the screen with PySDL2.